we usually harvest peaches from mid August

 solid, sweet, pretty, freestone This peach is new to us I think it would can well, I haven't canned them.
 Tasty and beautiful.

-Angeles solid, sweet, freestone, new to us
+Angeles finishing up solid, sweet, freestone, new to us

 Redskin I don't know much about it we only have a few trees